netxms/netxms-doc/admin/installation.rst

    * Raspbian Buster

-Support for the following platforms provided only to customers with active support contract:
+Support for the following platforms is provided only to customers with an active support contract:

    * Debian 8 (Jessie)
    * Ubuntu 16.04 LTS (Xenial)